yanvgf/line-follower-simulator/README.md

 **This project is still under development.
 Some of the features yet to be implemented are:**

 - [ ] A more realistic kinematic model of the robot
-- [ ] Free adding and removing of sensors (currently, the number of sensors is fixed)
-- [ ] Saving and loading of robots configured before by the user

 ## Requirements